RA FAQ

 How many hours a week should I focus on each type of task?

-How do I log in to the blab-share?
+How do I log in to the BLAB-SHARE Secure Server?

-3. When prompted, log in with your HarvardKey & password & Duo.
+1. When prompted, log in with your HarvardKey & password

 How do I reach the BLAB inbox?

-2. It should take you straight to the lab inbox.
+2. This should take you straight to the Bergelson Lab inbox.

-3. If it takes you to your personal inbox, click on your initials in the upper righthand corner.
-(This is the same place you would locate to sign out of your email account.)
+1. If it takes you to your personal inbox, click on your initials in the upper righthand corner (same place you would go to sign out of your email account)

-5. Type in "[email protected]" in the empty space and click "open."
+3. Type in "[email protected]" in the empty space and click "Open"

 • Archive an email conversation once you've responded-- let's keep the inbox clean!

 • Check the inbox during every email shift and respond to parents, even if it's not your main study.
-If there's any uncertainty about what to do, ask the lab manager or study leader, but don't just assume someone else will take care of it!
+If there's any uncertainty about what to do, ask the lab manager -- don't just assume someone else will take care of it!

 • Always be sure to: